Mahmoud-Abdelhafez1/superstore-sales-analysis/README.md

 The project uses the **Sample Superstore 2019** dataset.

-The dataset contains information about orders, customers, products, sales, discounts, profit, shipping dates, and other business-related attributes.
+The dataset contains information about orders, customers, products, sales, discounts, profit, shipping dates, regions, and other business-related attributes.

 It contains **9,994 records and 21 columns**.